Holic75/KingmakerProperFlanking/README.md

 # Proper Flanking 2

-This is a mod for Pathfinder:Kingmaker that replaces original game flanking mechanics to that of pnp pathfinder.
+This is a mod for Pathfinder: Kingmaker that replaces original game flanking mechanics to that of pnp pathfinder.

 It also adds soft cover mechanics (can be disabled in your_game_folder/Mods/ProperFlanking/settings.json) and few related feats:
 - Phalanx Formation